davidhwyllie/findNeighbour4/doc/HowToTest.md

 Python version
 --------------
 This application does not work with python 2.7.
-It has been tested with python 3.5+ with SQLite and postgresql backends.
+It has been tested with python 3.5 and 3.7, and with Mongodb v 3.6.1 and 4.0
-If you have two versions of python (e.g. python for 2.7, and python3 for python3) ensure you use the correct version.

 Dependencies
 ------------

-* Python 3.4+.
+* Python 3.5+.
 You may need to install pip3 with:
 ```
 sudo apt-get install python3-pip
 ```

-Then install the following packages:
+Then install the following packages: requests
-* BioPython
-* sqlalchemy
-* psutil
+ logging
+ hashlib
-* queue
+ queue
-* numpy
+ threading
+ pymongo
-* pandas
+ pandas as pd
-* banyan
-* psycopg2 (if using postgres as database)
-* pymysql (if using mysql as database)
-* flask (if using restful endpoints)
+ numpy as np
+ flask
+ psutil
+ BioPython

 Database backend
 ----------------
-The server will run using SQLite without any additional configuration.
-Please use this for initial testing; if you wish to use a more scalable database, please see the section on configuration files below.
+The server requires a mongodb database to work.
+This server has been tested both with a local mongodb database and with a free cloud instance of mongodb, Mongo Atlas.

 Protocol for configuring a clean Linux ubuntu 14.04 instance
 ============================================================
 Note that this protocol does not use a virtual environment.
+Note: this has not been tested with findneighbour3, only findNeighbour2.
 ```
 sudo apt-get update
 sudo apt-get upgrade